grafbase/grafbase/packages/cli-app/README.md

 # cli-app

-A vite-powered full page version of Pathfinder, for use in the CLI.
+A Vite-powered full page version of Pathfinder, for use in the CLI.

 Running in dev and preview modes require use of the `.env.development.local` file.